-Regardless of whether the affair is physical or emotional, there are steps you can take to gain clarity.
-But remember, no one can decide for you what to do in this situation.
+Whether the affair is physical or emotional, you can take steps to gain clarity.
+But remember, no one can decide what to do in this situation.

 In your heart, you might already know what to do.
 Your mind is probably clouded with questions, doubt, fear, and confusion.

-You might be worried about social and family pressures, as well as how your choices will impact your spouse and/or children.
+You might be worried about social and family pressures and how your choices will impact your spouse and children.

 Do these questions haunt you?

-What if divorcing my spouse causes too many problems?
+- Will divorcing my spouse cause too many problems?